We are available to answer your questions via phone Monday through Friday, 9am to 5pm PST

 A: Always stripe any edge either with a spray brush or roller because CRS is waterborne there will be shrinkage as it cures.
 We recommend a 25% over-spray with airless or conventional spray equipment.
 A 519 tip or larger orifice is preferred due to the viscosity of CRS.
 Spraying too thick of a first coat will delay cure time and decrease the bonding between second coat, paint and/or epoxy topcoat.
 If rolled or brushed short nap rollers are preferred in a light touch over the substrate or completely covering it with CRS.
 Well joints and pitted areas should be brushed to insure complete coverage and penetration.
 Any corroded areas with extensive pitting, jagged edges or uneven substrate should be double coated (two coats via north-south and east-west pattern).

 A: Yes.
-We have extensive test results from Cal Poly San Luis Obispo that confirm (through SEM Testing) interaction between CRS and existing paint and metal substrate, penetration not only occurs but, in some tests, CRS manages to permeate the full thickness of the metal test sheet.
+We have extensive test results from Cal Poly San Luis Obispo that confirm (through SEM Testing) interaction between CRS and existing paint and tightly adhered intact rust.
 Photos and literature are available, contact us for more information.

 Q: Why should I use CRS?